Corporate information

 Regulatory affairs

 FortisBC is regulated by the British Columbia Utilities Commission (BCUC).
-Learn more about how our rates are set, and view our gas and electric tariffs.
+Learn more about how our rates are set and view our gas and electricity tariffs.

 Regulatory affairs